 Return Value

-The as.character() function returns the string of 1’s and 0’s or a character vector of features.
+The as.character() function returns a string or a character object.

-To convert a numeric object to a character in R, use the as.character() function.
-To create a vector in R, use the c() function.
-We will create two numeric vectors and convert those vectors into characters.
+To convert a numeric object to a character in R, use the “as.character()” function.

 data1 <- c(11, 21, 31, 41)